-There hasn’t been much real pain today.
+There hasn’t been much real pain which is quite a relief – I had read that your first day of Invisalign can be painful.
 I did take one paracetamol at 12 and another about 5pm but that was more than enough.
 Funnily enough, the only real pain has been for the first 10 minutes after I take the trays out to eat.
 My teeth feel very, very sensitive and tender to bite down on, almost like biting down on a tooth that has a toothache.
 It goes away remarkably quickly though and they feel perfectly normal within 15 minutes.

 Whilst they are in my mouth there is no pain of which to speak, more a strange feeling of pressure.
 The only other thing is that you feel as if you can’t shut your teeth properly.
 If you have ever had that feeling after a filling where your teeth don’t feel like they are able to bite together properly, the feeling of the trays on your teeth is similar.

-I’m feeling very optimistic about it all after the first day.
+I’m feeling very optimistic about it all after the first day of Invisalign.
 The only real problem has been removal of the trays, and hopefully that should ease in the next day or so as they get a little bit looser.
 I’ll let you know..